Planning Multiple Epidemic Interventions with Reinforcement Learning: Empirical Evaluation

 \paragraph{Hyperparameter Tuning.} For SAC, we use grid-search to find the best hyperparameter settings for the simplest environment (\sira).
 We then apply these settings to the other environments.
 Certain hyperparameters are set to their default values in the SAC implementation of Stable-Baseline3.
-For PPO, hyperparameters follow \citet{shengyi2022the37implementation}'s recommendations.
-Table \ref{tab:hyperparameter} in the Appendix lists all our hyperparameter values for PPO and SAC.
+For PPO, hyperparameters follow \citet{shengyi2022the37implementation}'s recommendations as the default Stable-Baseline3 PPO implementation failed to converge.